 Tarun Kumar Chawdhury holds a part-time instructional appointment at a university, is employed full-time in the health insurance sector, and is co-founder of DLYog Lab, an independent AI research startup.
 Tanisha Chawdhury is a high school student.
 This research was undertaken entirely outside of and independent from any employment or institutional obligations.

 The authors declare no competing financial interests.
-No external funding, institutional resources, or grant support was received for this work.
+No external funding, institutional resources, or grant support was received.
 All compute costs were borne personally by the authors.
-The fine-tuned model (dlyog/gemma-cure) is released under CC-BY 4.0 as a contribution to the open-source scientific community.
+The fine-tuned model (dlyog/gemma-cure) is released under CC-BY 4.0.

 | Contribution | Tarun K. Chawdhury | Tanisha Chawdhury |